 Thirty-Five Years of Peer-Reviewed Publishing by North American Economics PhDs: Quantity, Quality, and Beyond

-We analyze and document various qualities of peer-reviewed journal publications listed in the EconLit database between 1980 and 2014.
-At least one author of the publication had to graduate from a North American economics PhD program between 1970 and 2009.
-We find that the share of single-author papers diminishes over time, and North American PhDs engage more in coauthored publications.
-While two-author papers are published on average more than three-author papers during 1980-1999, this switches after 2000.
-We also find that author teams containing at least one author who is a graduate of a top thirty department publish significantly more compared with other author teams.
-All-female and mixed-gender author teams publish significantly less compared with all-male author teams between 1980-1999, but we find no significant difference after 2000.
-The shares in the different fields in total publications show little variation in three decades.
+We provide a descriptive analysis of various qualities of peer-reviewed journal publications of graduates of North American economics PhD programs between 1980 and 2014.
+We find that the share of single-author papers diminishes over time, and while two-author papers are more common than three-author papers during 1980-1999, this switches after 2000.
+All-female and mixed-gender author teams publish significantly less compared with all-male author teams between 1980 and 1999, but we find no significant difference after 2000.
 While male authors are over-represented in micro and macroeconomics, female authors are over-represented in labor and development economics.
-Some fields, such as microeconomics, econometrics, and experimental economics, are published in high quality journals, whereas macroeconomics, public economics, industrial organization, finance, health and urban economics, and development economics are published in journals that have lower quality weights than the average journal.
-Labor economics and economic history are published significantly better after 2000.
+Although the quality of outlets for most fields does not change much over years, labor economics and economic history are published significantly better after 2000.

 Keywords: Economics PhD, Research Activity, Coauthorship, Subfields of Economics, Gender